jerald-devOfficial/jerald-devOfficial/README.md

 ![Stack Overflow](https://img.shields.io/badge/-Stackoverflow-FE7A16?style=flat-square&logo=stack-overflow&logoColor=white)

 - 🔭 After a few months of taking a break from coding, now I'm back to hustle what I missed doing I love.
-- 💡 Strongly implementing Next.js, TypeScript, Node.js, Express.js, MongoDB, and choosing between Express.js and GraphQL.
+- 💡 NextJS 14 App Router, TS, MERN, AWS CICD, learning NestJS, and will be doing React Native.
 - 🚩 Highly motivated to select only those trending and latest technologies for full-stack web development.

 #### ⚡ Technologies